 Little Soap Company was conceived several years ago by Emma Heathcote-James.
 Starting life as an insatiable one-woman band, Little Soap Company has been passionate about reducing the amount of chemicals and synthetics people unwittingly rub into their skin since day one.
-Baffled as to why you couldn’t pick up a bar or bottle of pure organic soap amid the weekly supermarket shop Emma wants to do for the cosmetics industry what Jamie Oliver has done for food, Emma wants to get the world back to basics, creating the purest organic soap she believes possible and making it accessible to everyone.
-From hand-making soap on the Aga and selling in subzero temperatures at farmers markets, the business has grown with production runs now in the tens of thousands producing the first organic soap bar to hit supermarket shelves.
+Baffled as to why you couldn’t pick up a bar or bottle of pure organic soap amid the weekly supermarket shop Emma wants to do for the cosmetics industry what Jamie Oliver has done for food; Emma wants to get the world back to basics, creating the purest organic soap she believes possible and making it accessible to everyone.
+From hand-making soap on the Aga and selling in subzero temperatures at farmers markets, the business has grown from producing 350 handmade artisan bars a day to runs now in the tens of thousands for the Everyday range on the machines – producing the first organic soap bar to hit supermarket shelves.
 Launching on a small scale in Waitrose in 2010, then regionally in Tesco’s in 2012, nationally in Waitrose 2013 (best beauty launch and fastest selling bar soap) followed by Booths in the North.
-The range then rolled out into other major national supermarkets including Sainsburys and Boots the Chemist.
+The range then rolled out into other major national supermarkets including Sainsburys and Boots the Chemist in 2014.

 Amid all this Little Soap School operates from the Little Workshop on weekdays and Emma and the team continue to make and sell the original artisan handmade range which both underpin the roots of the company.